RocketChat/rocketchat.github.io/_posts/2017/07/2017-07-30-karan-batra-automatic-channels-creation-in-rocketchat.md

 Karan loves the sense of satisfaction that contributing to the open source community brings him - something we hear a lot and of course agree with!
 Working with those of similar interests and motivations is what Karan says gets the best out of him.

-With the project Automatic Channels, Karan confides it 'seemed really interesting to me.
-The scope of enhancing my skills in this area made me realise that, this is the best thing I can do this summer.'
+With the project Automatic Channels, Karan confides it "seemed really interesting to me.
+The scope of enhancing my skills in this area made me realise that, this is the best thing I can do this summer."

 Karan worked very hard perfecting his proposal for the Automatic Channels project.
 He took the opportunity to work closely with a mentor and his determination and skills really shone through.
 He believes this project is key.